MaayanLab/clustergrammer/README.md

 This sets the maximum allowed font-size.
 The default is set to 16px.

 # Input Matrix Format
-Clustergrammer.js requires a specific json [format](#clustergrammer-json-format) to make the visualization and you can use the python module [clustergrammer.py](#clustergrammer-python-module) to create this json from an input tab-separated matrix file in the following format (note that):
+Clustergrammer.js requires a specific json [format](#clustergrammer-json-format) to make the visualization and you can use the python module [clustergrammer.py](#clustergrammer-python-module) to create this json from an input tab-separated matrix file in the following format:

 ```
        Col-A   Col-B   Col-C